premgopalan/collabtm/README.md

     -d

-    -bias	     use user and item bias terms -binary-data     treat observed data as binary
+    -bias	     use user and item bias terms

-   		     (if rating > 0 then rating is treated as 1)
+    -binary-data     treat observed data as binary; if rating > 0 then rating is treated as 1

     -gen-ranking     generate ranking file to use in precision computation; see example

 Example